lookfirst/generator-systemjs/README.md

 # Yeoman generator for SystemJS / ES6 / jspm / Angular / React

-This project is the generator for the [SystemJS Seed project](https://github.com/lookfirst/systemjs-seed/).
-Please see that project for more details about what it offers.
+This project is the generator for the [SystemJS Seed project](https://github.com/lookfirst/systemjs-seed/) and [SystemJS Material Start ES6 project](https://github.com/lookfirst/systemjs-material-start).
+Please see those projects for more details and examples.

 # Usage